-In acute pancreatitis, the abdominal wall muscles will be rigid.
-When listening to the abdomen with a stethoscope, there may be very few or no intestinal sounds.
+In a person with this condition, the abdominal wall muscles are rigid, so when the doctor listens to the abdomen with a stethoscope, there may be very few or no intestinal sounds.

-If blood levels of amylase and lipase are higher than normal, the patient will most likely be sent to the hospital.
-The pancreas produces elevated levels of both chemicals during acute pancreatitis.
+If blood levels of amylase and lipase are higher than normal, the doctor

-However, blood tests may not be accurate if they are not obtained on the first or second day of illness.
-This is because lipase and amylase levels are highest within the first few hours and return to normal after a few days.
+However, if the blood test happens outside the first or second day of the illness, the results may be inaccurate.
+This is because lipase and amylase levels are highest in the first few hours of the illness and return to normal after a few days.

-- An ultrasound scan: High-frequency sound waves create an image on a monitor of the pancreas, gallbladder, and their surroundings.
+- An ultrasound scan: This involves using high-frequency sound waves to create an image of the pancreas, gallbladder, and their surrounding structures.

-- CECT (contrast-enhanced computed tomography) scan: These are used to take pictures of the same area from many angles; these are then combined to produce a 3-D image.
-CECT scans can help identify inflammation of the pancreas, fluid collection, and any changes in the density of the gland.
+- Contrast-enhanced CT scan: This takes pictures of the same area from many angles and combines them to produce a 3D image.
+It can help identify inflammation of the pancreas, fluid collection, and any changes in the density of the organ.

-- Chest X-ray: The doctor may order a chest X-ray to check for areas of collapsed lung tissue, or accumulation of fluid in the chest cavity.
+- Chest X-ray: This can show areas of collapsed lung tissue or accumulation of fluid in the chest cavity.

 - ERCP: This involves using an endoscope, a thin, flexible tube with a camera, to view the digestive system and determine the exact locations of any gallstones.